curl/curl/docs/cmdline-opts/trace-ascii.md

 for untrained humans.

-Note that verbose output of curl activities and network traffic might contain sensitive data, including user names, credentials or secret data content.
+Note that verbose output of curl activities and network traffic might contain sensitive data, including usernames, credentials or secret data content.
 Be aware and be careful when sharing trace logs with others.